eminetto/eltonminetto.net/content/post/2023-09-08-k8s-operator-sdk.en.md

 title: "Creating Kubernetes Operators with operator-sdk"
 date: 2023-09-08T08:30:43-03:00
 draft: false
+tags:
+  - go
 ---

 If you develop APIs or microservices, especially in medium to large environments, you probably use Kubernetes.

 [Kubernetes](https://kubernetes.io/) is a project created by Google in mid-2015 that quickly became the standard for managing container execution.
 You can host it on your machines or use a solution delivered by one of the big cloud players like [AWS](https://aws.amazon.com/pt/eks/), [Google](https://cloud.google.com/kubernetes-engine), and [DigitalOcean](https://docs.digitalocean.com/products/kubernetes/).

 In this post, I want to talk about another functionality: the possibility of extending it to create new capabilities.
 Let's start with the essential concepts for understanding this article.